Furnace Repair, Replacement, And Installation Costs In 2023

 Conclusion

 If you have a furnace issue, the first thing you should do is stay calm.
-The next thing is recording the brand and light patterns.
+The next thing is recording the brand and light pattern code.
 Then turn the furnace off so you can inspect it safely and decide if you want to attempt fixing it or call a professional.
 Even if you ask a professional instead of fixing the furnace yourself, they will appreciate your knowledge and initiative.

 Frequently Asked Questions (FAQ)